suprabhasupi/blog/contents/posts/3-adoptive-headers-using-css/3-adoptive-headers-using-css.md

 # Old URL
 # Minute Read
 cover:
-  img: ../../../photos/1-aws-appsync-integration-with-react-native.png
+  img: ../../../photos/3-adoptive-headers-using-css.png
-banner: ../../banners/1-aws-appsync-integration-with-react-native.png
+banner: ../../banners/3-adoptive-headers-using-css.png
 tags:
   - HTML
   - CSS
 ---

+import Gif1 from './1.gif'
+import Gif2 from './2.gif'
+import Gif3 from './3.gif'

+<p><span class='first-letter'>C</span>reating three adoptive headers using CSS:</p>

+1. Horizontally-header scroll
+2. Make a nav Menu Available from a fixed-position Header
+3. Sticky Header

-### <span class='first-letter'>H</span>ow can we make horizontally-header scroll
+### 1. Horizontally header scroll

-To create horizontally scroll:

 The links are wrapping onto a second line.
-Below I have shared a screenshot:

-What if we don’t want to wrap links?
+** What if we don’t want to wrap links? **

 Let’s target all the links in our nav and make sure it does not wrap.
-To do that we will apply white-space: nowrap; to nav.
+To do that we will apply `white-space: nowrap;` to `nav`.
 So, the line will be on the first line and does not wrap.

 The scroll behaviour was not much smooth.
-So, added smooth as -webkit-overflow-scrolling on nav.
+So, added smooth as `-webkit-overflow-scrolling` on nav.

-Below I am sharing snippet:

 ```html
 <html>
   <body>

     <div>
       <nav>
         <a href="#">Home</a>